-The prior and concomitant and posttreatment medications will be presented in the randomized population for each treatment group (and overall for the summary of prior medications), using counts and percentages.
-No statistical testing for the between-group difference will be performed.
+The prior, concomitant and posttreatment medications will be presented in the randomized population for each treatment group (and overall for the summary of prior medications), using counts and percentages.
+No statistical test for the between-group difference will be performed.

-Medications will be summarized by treatment group according to the WHO-DD dictionary, considering the first digit of the Anatomical Therapeutic Chemical (ATC) class (anatomic category) and the first 3 digits of the ATC class (therapeutic category).
+Medications will be summarized by treatment group according to the WHO-DD dictionary, considering the first digit of the anatomic therapeutic category (ATC) class (anatomic category) and the first 3 digits of the ATC class (therapeutic category).
 A given medication may be classified in more than 1 ATC class.
 All ATC codes corresponding to a medication will be summarized, and patients will be counted once in each ATC category (anatomic or therapeutic) linked to the medication.
-Therefore a patient may be counted several times for the same medication.
+Therefore patients may be counted several times for the same medication.